Cohabitation is defined as two people living together as if they are married.

 Additionally, a couple should consider implementing estate planning documents such as, a power of attorney and a HIPAA authorization to ensure that their significant other will be able to make medical and financial decisions in the event something happens to them.

 We hope you found this information helpful!
-Call our office to schedule a free consultation with one of our family law attorneys.
+Contact us online or call our Dallas office directly at 214.559.7202 to schedule a free consultation with one of our family law attorneys.